9

 – Caleb Paul

-Jun 30, 2014 at 14:35
+Commented Jun 30, 2014 at 14:35

 • 1

 YOur experience matches mine.
 Many local Buddhist groups conduct their affairs in the language of their home country, so the barrier to entry for outsiders is very high.
 I'm not sure what the question is in your post.
 Maybe you could salvage it as "How do I join a ethic Buddhist group who conducts their affairs in a language I don't know" or something along that line.
-Jun 30, 2014 at 16:51
+Commented Jun 30, 2014 at 16:51

 • I bolded the question.